Spanish annexation of the Dominican Republic: Dominican Restoration War

 In February 1863 a rebellion broke out in the provinces of Azua and Santiago but was crushed by brigadier Manuel Buceta.
 Simultaneously, discontent in the royal court and parliament in regards to the occupation of Santo Domingo contributed to the collapse of O'Donnell's government and his resignation on 3 March.
 He was replaced by Manuel de Pando, 6th Marquess of Miraflores.
 In April, the Spanish defeated another rebellion by general Lucas de Peña at Cibao.

 On 16 August, fourteen dissidents led by Santiago Rodríguez Masagó, Benito Monción, and José Cabrera crossed the Haitian border and made the Grito del Capotillo ("Cry of El Capotillo mountain"), calling Dominicans to rise against Spanish rule.
 The subsequent uprising routed a small Spanish detachment and extended to almost the entire provinces of La Vega and Santiago, along with numerous enclaves in the country.
 The rebel army was led by generals Monción, Gaspar Polanco, and Pepillo Salcedo, along with Buenaventura Báez from exile.
-They were assisted by the Haitian general Longuefosse, and after his arrest by Haitian authorities, by Sylvain Salnave, who rose in northern Haiti after accusing the Geffrard government of not opposing the Spanish takeover of Santo Domingo.
+They were assisted by the Haitian general Ogé Longuefosse, and after his arrest by Haitian authorities, by Sylvain Salnave, who rose in northern Haiti after accusing the Geffrard government of not opposing the Spanish takeover of Santo Domingo.
 The Haitian rebels even considered the idea of restoring northern Haiti's independence and joining their Dominican counterparts in a new country covering the northern half of Hispaniola.

 The war resembled the later independence wars in Cuba, with few large engagements but abundant prisoner executions, killings of livestock, poisoning of wells, and felling of fruit trees.
-The Dominicans, more numerous and with better knowledge of the terrain but without artillery, controlled the countryside and ambushed the Spaniards in forested areas, armed with lances, machetes, and few rifles.
+The Dominicans, more numerous and with better knowledge of the terrain, controlled the countryside and ambushed the Spaniards in forested areas, armed with lances, machetes, and few rifles.
+The Dominicans had a very limited number of artillery pieces but employed them effectively against Spanish soldiers.
 Their war parties could lack gear to the point of being barely dressed, with bare legs and feet, and ride horses on saddles made of banana leaves and goat skins.
 They beheaded their enemies with machetes, while the Spanish executed their prisoners by hanging and firing squad.
 The Spanish held the cities and coastal areas, where they were supported by naval artillery, and ventured into the interior following guides called prácticos.
 Villages won were lost as soon as the troops moved elsewhere.
 After entering a population, the first action of the insurgents was often to burn the town hall, archives, and documentation of the Spanish judiciary.
 Communications between insurgent-held villages were often maintained by women while the men fled to and hid in the countryside.